Michael W. Fordyce

 Fordyce contributed a happiness-measurement article to the journal Social Indicators Research, which ranked in the journal's top 2.4% most-cited articles.
 He demonstrated that happiness can be statistically measured and willfully increased (i.e. through "volitional" behavior).

-Fordyce worked at Edison Community College (Fort Myers, Florida) where he taught a data-driven "happiness training program" for over three decades.
+Fordyce worked at Edison State Community College (formerly Edison Community College) in Fort Myers, Florida, where he taught a data-driven "happiness training program" in the form of a college-level course known as Personal Social Adjustment for over three decades.